 They are not permission to test their limits.

-That an animal can tolerate a conditiondoes not establish that the condition should become a husbandry target.
+That an animal can tolerate a condition does not establish that the condition should become a husbandry target.

 This principle appears obvious when applied to extremes.
 A reptile may survive temporarily below its preferred body temperature; this does not make chronic maintenance at that temperature desirable.
 A snake may survive prolonged food deprivation; this does not make starvation an acceptable feeding strategy.